-- Our services or dealings with individuals. - Allegations of abuse or misconduct by a staff member, a volunteer or another individual associated with Revive2Survive. - Disclosures of abuse or harm made by a child or young person. - The conduct of a child or young person at Revive2Survive.
+- Our services or dealings with individuals. - Allegations of abuse or misconduct by a staff member, a volunteer or another individual associated with Revive2Survive First Aid Training. - Disclosures of abuse or harm made by a child or young person. - The conduct of a child or young person at Revive2Survive First Aid Training. - The inadequate handling of a prior concern. - General concerns about the safety of a group of children or activity.